Query On-Chain Identifiers with ODIS

 Query phone number identifier

 This call consumes quota.
 When the user runs out of quota, it's recommended to prompt the user to "purchase" more quota by sending a transaction to themselves.
-This method returns the pepper retrieved from the service as well as the the computed on-chain identifier that is generated using this pepper and the phone number.
+This method returns the pepper retrieved from the service as well as the computed on-chain identifier that is generated using this pepper and the phone number.

 BLS Blinding Client